Bahlazs/Secret-web-app/README.md

 Additionally, it offers the option to share this information via email, providing a way communicate securely.
 You can check out the site [here](https://your-secret-app.netlify.app).
-I use only free solutions for hosting, so I recommend to clone the project from my GitHub and try it out in a development environment as well if some features ar slow or doesn't work.
+I use only free solutions for hosting, so I recommend to clone the project from my GitHub and try it out in a development environment as well if some features are slow.

 ## Technologies